Charmaine Wilkerson: Black Cake

 Her first novel was published in 2022.
 Black Cake was a New York Times bestseller, a Read With Jenna book club pick, and a Book of the Month club pick.

 Before the novel was even published, the TV rights were purchased by Oprah Winfrey's production company, Harpo Films, as the result of a bidding war.
-The on-screen adaptation is currently in development as a Hulu series.
+The on-screen adaptation was developed as a Hulu series, released in 2023.

 With her debut novel, Wilkerson wanted to relay the importance and ability of transferring culture and stories through food.
 Black cake is a Caribbean food that Wilkerson's own mother made, though they called it rum pudding.
 Wilkerson herself bakes the dessert once a year.